jmclean-coder/MovieShelfFE/README.md

 * React Router

 ### Server Dependencies
-Refer to the backend repo at ```link``` for instructions to set up the backend server and PostGreSQL
+Refer to the backend repo at ```https://github.com/jmclean-coder/MovieShelfBE``` for instructions to set up the backend server and PostGreSQL

 ### Installation: